b08x/ArchiveBox/README.md

 git submodule update --init --recursive && git pull --recurse-submodules
 ```

-Still in the $ARCHIVEBOX directory, when build and start the containers.
+Still in the $ARCHIVEBOX directory, build and start the containers.

-Alternative, `build.sh` can take care of this as well.
+Alternatively, `build.sh` can take care of this as well.

 ```bash
 #!/usr/bin/env bash